 What Matomo doesn't do

-What it doesn't do is talk to Meta Ads.
-Or Google Ads.
-Or calculate ROAS.
-There's no native way to get from "415 visits from spring_sale" to "we spent €380 on Meta and Google to get those 415 visits."
+What it doesn't do natively is pull spend from Meta and Google, attach that cost to the campaigns it already tracks, and report ROAS.
+Matomo can tell you that spring_sale brought 415 visits and a few conversions.
+It can't tell you that you spent €380 on Meta and Google to get them.
 The data Matomo has is honest and complete on its own side.
 It's only one side.

 Which means every Matomo agency we've talked to has the same workflow gap.
 Numbers come out of Matomo.
 Numbers come out of Meta and Google.
 Someone joins them in a spreadsheet, or in Looker Studio, or in a warehouse.
 The blended ROAS that ends up in the client deck is born somewhere downstream of both systems.